-Detailed financial aid information including the definition of satisfactory academic progress for financial aid, and methods of disbursements, can be obtained from Financial Aid and Services link on the MSM website.
+Detailed financial aid information including the definition of satisfactory academic progress for financial aid, may be obtained from the Financial Aid Office and service link on MSM Connect.

-Short-term loans are available to provide for emergencies (situations you cannot normally plan for) which may arise during the academic year.
+Short-term loans are available for emergencies (extenuating circumstances only), which may arise during the academic year.
 Students must have available funds coming in through SFAO during the academic year in which the emergency loan is requested.
 Emergency loans are not granted during periods of non-enrollment.
 Please see "Morehouse School of Medicine - Emergency Loan Policy" in the Financial Aid Prospectus on the MSM website.
 Ordinarily, these loans are restricted to amounts not to exceed one thousand dollars (\$1,000) and repayment is expected within sixty (60) days.
 Some financial assistance programs may be discipline-specific.

+Student Services

-Student Services Office of the Registrar
+Office of the Registrar